Owner-Operated

 Not a fit

-• The work is in a tight residential setting close to homes, landscaping, or overhead lines
+• Tight residential work right next to landscaping, structures, or overhead lines

 Next step: Send a few photos plus the address or a map pin and I'll tell you the most realistic path forward.